Illirick/Khaldun/README.md

 # Khaldun

 This is a game we made for Mythical Game Jam Satbayev University 2022 in a group of 5 people.
-Telegram links:

-- Artist: @Hatokichan
-- Composer: @mamutoff
-- Team leader: @Weshiy_ogurec
-- ???: @Dipersun
-- Programmer: @krern (me)

 Note that this game is in the unfinished state as of right now and work is being done to finish it.
-Also, I might make a organisation account and move it there.

 ## Controls